|Birth: ||Jul. 15, 1815|

 Eloise Lindauer I (1852-1942) who married William Arthur Ensko II (1850-1889) and had several children and grandchildren.

 Manhattan, New York:

 Oscar and Sophia lived on Houston Street in Greenwich Village in New York City and Oscar and his children operated a liquor vending business and an "exchange".
 Other entries in the city directory list the children as "brokers".
 They were using their stores as fronts for the numbers game, an illegal lottery.
 Oscar may have been a Freemason and one or more of his children may have served in the Civil War.
 On the 1860 US census Oscar was listed as a "lottery broker" and someone wrote next to it "bad business".
 He was indexed in the 1860 census as "Aust Lndork", his brother was August.
 The census incorrectly identifies the children as born in New York instead of the correct Pennsylvania.
 Oscar was listed in the 1866 Manhattan City Directory living at 81 Grand Street in Manhattan and his occupation was listed as "exchange".

-Oscar died in 1866 at age 51.
-He most likely died in New York City, but his death certificate has not been located.
+Oscar died on September 5, 1866 at age 51.
+He died in Manhattan, New York City, New York but his death certificate has not been located.
 His funeral notice was published in a Manhattan newspaper and his estate papers were administered in Manhattan Surrogate Court.